birdsbeetsbattlestargalactica/birdsbeatsbattlestargalactica.github.io/_pages/RESNET34.md

 # Reduce LR On Plateau:

-It was it this point, we decided to get smarter about scheduling our learning rate.
+It was at this point, we decided to get smarter about scheduling our learning rate.
 After reading a few articles on getting out of plateaus like [this one on Cyclical Learning Rates][3], we came across [`optim.lr_scheduler.ReduceLROnPlateau`][2] which allows the model to adjust the learning rate when it detects a plateau in the loss.